moseschmiedel/bachelor-thesis/text/thesis.typ

 To evaluate the data recorded during the experiments, the Log-Normal path-loss model of each dataset was calculated.
 This model was previously explained in @path_loss_model.
-To apply this model for distance estimation the values for $n$ and $P_0$ had to be determined.
+To apply this model for distance estimation, the values for $n$ and $P_0$ had to be determined.
 The RSSI equation of the PLM can be expressed as a linear function depending on the logarithm of the distance.